Euphyes arpa: Ecology

 Adults feed on flower nectar from various plants, including the pickerelweeds (genus Pontederia).
 Adult males perch in sedge marshes to await females.

+Where the Palmetto Skipper is mainly located can be determined by the name itself: Lowland Palmetto Scrub.
+Palmetto Scrub is a thick palm that is usually subterranean and can grow above ground.
 Habitat is generally moist with low palmetto scrub, including open pine flats, and forested scrub/shrub wetlands, with a necessary abundance of saw palmetto.

 Range

+These butterflies are distributed along the south east coast.
 E. arpa is found in most of Florida, and immediately adjacent Georgia, Alabama, and Mississippi, possibly established resident only in Florida and Mississippi.